Cells. Chemical cells and fuel cells

-The online cells simulations on this page will help you to better understand how a chemical cell and a fuel cell work and what are the differences between them.
+The online chemical cell and fuel cell simulations on this page will help you to better understand how a chemical cell and a fuel cell work and what are the differences between them.

 Chemical cells and fuel cells are two technologies that allow electricity to be generated from chemical processes.
 While they have some similarities, they also have important differences in their operation, applications and advantages.
 Each has its own advantages and challenges, and their use is determined by the specific application.
 In general, electric cells are more common in portable and electronic applications, while fuel cells are more suitable for power generation and long-distance transportation systems.